TheHeadlessSourceMan/vscode-python-bridge/README.md

 1. The vscode plugin starts and creates a new websocket server on a random ephemeral port number (on localhost).
 2. The plugin then saves information about the vscode instance and port to ~/.vscode_instances.json in the user's home directory.
 3. The python side reads this .vscode_instances.json file and and connects to the websocket.

+	* NOTE: if you don't want to write a client from scratch, there is a pythonic implementation in the [pyVsCode](https://github.com/TheHeadlessSourceMan/pyVsCode) package

 4. According to whatever your python program wants to do, it repeatedly:

     a.
 Generates javascript code and sends it to the websocket.